ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/software_install/conda.md

 # Installing software

 Conda is useful for software installation because you can create an "environment" for each piece of software and that environment will have exactly the right packages it needs with the exact versions it needs.
 Different software will have different requirements in terms of which packages and versions it needs, so it is useful to compartmentalize those.
-Now lets create an environment and install some software.
+Now let's create an environment and install some software.
 Here we want to install HTStream, a tool for High Throughput Sequencing Read Processing.

 [HTSream Homepage](https://github.com/s4hts/HTStream)